Jayavarman I of Malwa: Last days and succession

 The Paramara genealogy after Jayavarman is not clear, as different inscriptions provide varying details about his successors.

-Some years after Jayavarman's ascension, the Paramara territory came under the rule of a person named Ballala, who is called the king of Dhara in the 1160 CE Veraval inscription, the king of Malava in a Mount Abu inscription, and the king of Avanti in Hemachandra's Dvyashraya Kavya.
+Some years after Jayavarman's ascension, the Paramara territory came under the rule of a person named Ballala, who is called the king of Dhara in the 1160 Veraval inscription, the king of Malava in a Mount Abu inscription, and the king of Avanti in Hemachandra's Dvyashraya Kavya.
 Modern scholars variously speculate him to be a former Paramara feudatory, a Hoysala chief, or a governor installed by the Chalukyas of Kalyani.
 He was defeated by the Chaulukyas, who re-occupied the Paramara territory in the 1150s.

 Meanwhile, the Paramara royals appear to have moved to the area around present-day Bhopal, where their inscriptions have been discovered.
 In these inscriptions, they assume the low-status title mahakumara.
 Their political relation with the Chaulukyas is not certain.
 The move to Bhopal probably happened during Jayavarman's time, as an inscription mentions his grant of some places in the Mahadvadashaka-mandala region.
-The inscription records the confirmation of these grants by his brother Lakshmivarman, so it appears that Jayavarman lost the newly-created principality of Bhopal, possibly to an invasion from the east by the Chandela king Madanavarman.
+The inscription records the confirmation of these grants by his brother Lakshmivarman, so it appears that Jayavarman lost the newly created principality of Bhopal, possibly to an invasion from the east by the Chandela king Madanavarman.
 He probably died in a conflict against the Chaulukyas, and the Bhopal area was recaptured by his brother Lakshmivarman.

 Lakshmivarman's son Harishchandra and grandson Udayavarman ruled after him: none of these princes appear to have made an attempt to recapture their ancestral kingdom.
 Sometime before 1190, Jayavarman's son Vindhyavarman regained control of a substantial part of the former Paramara territory, possibly during the reign of the Chaulukya king Mularaja II.